claremacrae/claremacrae.github.io/_posts/2020-12-01-virtual-machines-for-online-mobbing-and-training.md

 ## Setup and configuration

 Some links to share how Llewellyn Falco and I have been setting up VMs for online mobbing and training.
-More info to follow....

 * How to [setup a Windows AWS EC2 instance for remote mobbing and pairing](https://docs.google.com/document/d/1DyTemsYBu2LUhrwwCdNuPQDWj3f_yfMj3otaoEZZRC4/edit#heading=h.7wk38tnuscf4) - By Clare Macrae, Jay Bazuzi, & Llewellyn Falco
 * [Jay Bazuzi's 'machine-setup' repo](https://github.com/JayBazuzi/machine-setup), with PowerShell scripts to set up Windows environments for many languages